|

 lofted a cross to an unmarked Allan Clarke on the far edge of

-Richard Ulyatt in the Yorkshire Post: "Clarke, as
+the goal Richard Ulyatt in the Yorkshire Post: 'Clarke, as

-the ball back into the goalmouth to Jones who, with studied calm,
+ball back into the goalmouth to Jones who, with studied calm, again as

-again as though tackles and harassment did not exist, headed the
+though tackles and harassment did not exist, headed the ball past the

 about Leeds and within seven minutes the men in yellow had doubled